Multi-Variant Execution at the Edge: : Multivariant Execution for Edge Computing

 \subsubsection{Execution Diversification Model}

 \tool is designed to randomize the execution of \wasm programs, via diversification transformations.
 Per Crane et al. those transformations are made to hinder side-channel attacks \cite{crane2015thwarting}.
 All programs are diversified with behavior preservation guarantees \cite{CabreraArteaga2020CROWCD}.
-The core diversification strategies are:
+The core diversification strategies are: \begin{enumerate*} \item \emph{Constant Inferring}. \tool identifies variables whose value can computed at compile time and are used to control branches.
+This has an effect on program execution times \cite{brennan2020jit}. \item \emph{Call Stack Randomization}. \tool introduces equivalent synthetic functions that are called randomly.
+This results in randomized call stacks, which complicates attacks based on call stack analysis \cite{liljestrand2021pacstack}.